minio/docs/source/reference/minio-mc/mc-retention-clear.rst

    *Optional* Recursively clears the object lock settings for all objects in the specified :mc-cmd:`~mc retention clear ALIAS` path.

-   Mutually exclusive with :mc-cmd:`~mc retention clear version-id`.
+   Mutually exclusive with :mc-cmd:`~mc retention clear --version-id`.

 .. mc-cmd:: --rewind